 Instructor: Hossein Hassani, cPhD - Download CV

 Summary: The course gives an introduction to Natural Language Processing using Python.
 The lectures cover basic techniques from a practical perspective and include tutorials on the use of the NLTK toolkit.
-The course includes a individual/small group project where students create a practical application using NLTK.
-Topics: Introduction to Python & NLTK, Segmentation and tagging, Regular expressions, Corpora and Lexical resources, Text classification, Information Extraction, Sentence structure / Parsing, Semantics / Predicate logic, Machine Translation, Discourse and co-reference.
+The course includes an individual/small group project where students create a practical application using NLTK.
+Topics: Introduction to Python & NLTK, Segmentation and tagging, Regular expressions, Corpora and Lexical resources, Text classification, Information Extraction, Sentence structure / Parsing, Semantics / Predicate logic, Machine Translation, Discourse, and co-reference.

 Data Structures and Algorithms for Big Data

 Instructor: Dr. Džejla Međedović, PhD - Download CV